Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 user:$$apr1$$bvj3f2o0$$/01DGlduxK4AqRsTwHnvc1

-In the environment file, $ signs do not need to be escaped.
+In the environment file (.env), $ signs do not need to be escaped.

-As explained before, in this guide we will be using the DNS Challenge method to make Traefik get wildcard certificates from LetsEncrypt.
-To do that with Cloudflare we need the above two variables set (CLOUDFLARE_EMAIL and CLOUDFLARE_API_KEY).
+In this guide, we will be using the DNS Challenge method to make Traefik get wildcard certificates from LetsEncrypt.
+To do that with Cloudflare we need one of the following (increasing order of security):

 Let'S Encrypt Traefik Wildcard Dns Providers List